 Rădăuţi: NGO representatives inform them orally during counselling sessions.
 Posters with ROI are displayed in several languages on the doors where asylum seekers are accommodated.
 According to the director of the centre posters were displayed in the centre.
 The NGO representative stated that these were not displayed after the walls were painted.

-Information on the rights, obligations, prohibitions and disciplinary sanctions applicable during the stay in the Regional Centre shall be displayed in each accommodation room in an international language.[7]
-However, according to the stakeholders interviewed by the author, this is not respected in practice, in all centres.
+According to the ROI, information on the rights, obligations, prohibitions and disciplinary sanctions applicable during the stay in the Regional Centre shall be displayed in each accommodation room in an international language.[7]
+However, according to national civil society actors, this is not always respected in practice.
+In particular, further improvements would be necessary regarding the provision of information on the centre’s rules.

 [1] Article 17(1)(f) Asylum Act; Article 2(1) Asylum Decree.